-Andrew is an associate of the firm with diverse experience in civil litigation.
+Andrew is a Partner of the firm with diverse experience in civil litigation.

 Andrew has a varied practice that includes particular experience in media and defamation law, administrative law, constitutional law, professional liability and disciplinary matters, aviation law, and employment disputes.
 He has appeared before all levels of court in Ontario, the Federal Court, the Human Rights Tribunal of Ontario, and the Canadian Transportation Agency, and has acted in proceedings before several other courts, tribunals and inquiries including: the Canadian Human Rights Commission, the Ontario Review Board, the Consent and Capacity Board, the Elliot Lake Inquiry, the Coroner’s Inquest Touching the Death of Ashley Smith, the Québec Superior Court, and the Supreme Court of Canada.